textileio/papers/draft.md

 1. Sharing the Merkle-Clock can be done using only the *root* CID.
 The whole Clock is unambiguously identified by the CID of its root, and its full structure can be traversed as needed.
 2. The immutable nature of a Merkle-DAG allows every replica to perform quick comparisons, and fetch only those nodes (leaves) that it is missing.
 3. Merkle-DAG nodes are self-verified and immune to corruption and tampering.
 They can be fetched from any source willing to provide them, trusted or not.
 4. Identical nodes are de-duplicated by design: there can only be one unique representation for every event.

-On the downside (see also [@sec:LogicalClocks]), a Merkle-Clock cannot order divergent heads (or roots).
-For example, in [@fig:merkledag], two replicas (left and right columns) are attempting to write (top to bottom) events to the same Merkle-Clock.
-After the first replica writes event A, the second writes event A' and properly links to A. At that point, perhaps the two replicas stop receiving events from one another.
+However, since Merkle-Clocks are logical clocks (see [@sec:LogicalClocks]),they cannot be used order divergent heads (or roots) alone.
+For example, in
+[@fig:merkledag], two replicas (left and right columns) are attempting to write (top to bottom) events to the same Merkle-Clock.
+After the first replica writes event A, the second writes event A' and properly links to A.
+At that point, perhaps the two replicas stop receiving events from one another.
 To a third replica (not pictured) that does continue to receive events, there would now be two independent heads, 1 and 1'.
 For the third replica, resolving these two logs of events may be costly (many updates happened since the last common node) or impossible (parts of the chain may not be available on the network).